sjsu-library/unionist/_items/unionist--text-0326.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Something extempore from Isaac Hill.</em>—A letter from Washington, March 20, says “Among the most extraordinary<br>occurrences that have taken place here, that I have heard of, is that of Isaac<br>Hill’s being toasted at a late meeting of the Typographical Society, when he<br>rose, and <em>pulling a written speech from his pocket,</em>he began by reading thus, “Mr. President being unexpectedly called upon by<br>the toast just offered, &amp;c.”<br>"
+transcription: "<em>Something extempore from Isaac Hill.</em> —A letter from Washington, March 20, says “Among the most extraordinary occurrences that have taken place here, that I have heard of, is that of Isaac Hill’s being toasted at a late meeting of the Typographical Society, when he rose, and <em>pulling a written speech from his pocket,</em> he began by reading thus, “Mr. President being unexpectedly called upon by the toast just offered, &amp;c.” "
 scholarlyNotes:
 commentary:
 relatedPeople: Isaac Hill